RGerboth/hashtag-tracker/README.md

 * The list of URLs will be provided through a set of `curl` calls.
 Please use the attached `tweets.sh` script to simulate those requests while you develop.
 Feel free to test with other similar requests, `tweets.sh` is just a start.

-*I plan to up the volume to determine the performance at higher load and will update this document with the results.*
+*I plan to up the volume to determine the performance at higher load and will update this document with the results.
+Update: Have tested with 30 tweet posts and 5 hashtag GET requests and still getting sub-second reponse time to the lot.*

 * Tweets might repeat themselves, and as any good engineering system, we would like to avoid processing the same tweet over and over again.
 The algorithm doesn't need to be exact and it can happen in memory.